codeconscious/ccvtac/README.md

 Enter `\commands` to see this summary in the application.

-## Upgrading yt-dlp

-Periodically ensure you are running the latest version of yt-dlp, especially if you start experiencing download errors.
-See the [yt-dlp GitHub page](https://github.com/yt-dlp/yt-dlp#update) for more.
-(Likely commands are `sudo yt-dlp -U` or `pip install --upgrade yt-dlp`.)

 ## Reporting issues

-If you run into any issues, please create an issue on GitHub with as much information as possible (e.g., entered URLs, OS, .NET version, yt-dlp version, etc.).
+If you run into any issues, feel free to create an issue on GitHub.
+Please provide as much information as possible (e.g., entered URLs, system information, downloader name and version).